Srikanth Bolla

-Srikanth Bolla (born 7 July 1991) is an Indian industrialist and the founder Chairman of Bollant Industries.
+Srikanth Bolla (born 7 July 1991) is an Indian industrialist and the founder of Bollant Industries.
 He was the first visually impaired student in Management Science at the Sloan School of Management of Massachusetts Institute of Technology.

 Personal life

 Srikanth Bolla was born on 7 July 1991 to a Telugu family in Seetharamapuram, Machilipatnam in Andhra Pradesh.
 His parents were uneducated.
 Born as the first child, he was visually impaired from birth.
 Bolla's family was mainly dependent on farming.
 His childhood was full of struggle; there was no electricity, education was a luxury, and his family's income was less than what was needed to survive.
 Since he was visually impaired, educational opportunities were also a struggle, as not many accommodated it.

 In school, around 11th grade, Bolla wanted to study science but due to his visual impairment, he was not able to do so.
 Even though he topped his class with a 98% on his X board exams, the school didn't have accommodations for visually impaired pupils.
 Bolla filed a court case, and after a six-month wait, his perseverance paid off when he won, becoming the first visually impaired student in Andhra Pradesh to study science.

 After graduation, Bolla was denied admission to coaching institutes for the Indian Institute of Technology.
 He decided to pursue engineering because of his blindness.

 Since then, he has been an important figure in creating opportunities for visually impaired people.
 He has been a youth leader since 2005 and went on to become a member of Lead India 2020: The Second National Youth Movement.
 Started by former President of India A. P. J. Abdul Kalam, Lead India 2020 is helping India reach the goal of becoming a developed nation by 2020 by eradicating poverty, illiteracy and unemployment.

 In 2012, Bolla set up Bollant Industries with his business partner, Ravi Mantha.

 He got married in 2022 to Veera Swathi, after a courtship of almost 10 years.
 In 2024, the couple had a daughter, whom they named as Nayana, meaning eyes.